-Registration, acting as a revocation service operator, certificate system administration tasks and the CA's governance tasks are the CA's trusted tasks.
+Registration, acting as revocation service operator, certificate system administration tasks and the CA's governance tasks are the CA's trusted tasks.

 - 1. Personnel members carrying out the CA's trusted tasks must have no conflicts of interest that may affect the trustworthiness of the CA's activities. - 2.
 The roles whose holders perform trusted tasks are defined in more detail in the CPS. - 3.
 No person convicted for a serious crime or such offence that affects their suitability for the task is accepted to roles that carry out trusted tasks.
 Personnel have no access to trusted tasks before the required background checks have been completed.
 Background checks are performed within the constraints of the Finnish law and official regulations. - 4.
-The personnel managing the CA have experience and training in PKI techniques and they have acquainted themselves with personnel security practices in tasks that entail security responsibilities.
+The persons acting in the CA's trusted tasks are trained for their tasks and have familiarized themselves with personnel security procedures in tasks that include security responsibilities.
 In addition, they have sufficient experience in information security and risk assessment.